NixOS/nix.dev/source/tutorials/nix-language.md

 A notable exception is `import`, which is also available at the top level.

 `import` takes a path to a Nix file, reads it to evaluate the contained Nix expression, and returns the resulting value.
+If the path points to a directory, the file `default.nix` in that directory is used instead.

 Example: